4.3. Elements (Lens, Ray Source, …)¶

 It is also possible to define orientations as a function of the position of the rays.

-For this we need to set orientation="Function"
+For this we need to set orientation="Function" and provide the or_func parameter.

 and returns a two dimensional array with cartesian vector components in rows.